 The body’s instinctual reaction is more likely to cause you to duck out of the way of an aerial ball than to meet it with your head.
 However, once you reprogram yourself to embrace headers, it can become a strangely enjoyable action.
 It’s key to have a change of mindset whereby you are attacking the ball, rather than letting the ball hit you.

-Heading The Ball Without it Hurting
+Heading a Soccer Ball Without it Hurting

 Here are the basics techniques of any header: